-Farm winery includes any farm based use which produces alcohol through fermentation or distillation, including wineries, cideries, breweries and distilleries.
+A farm winery includes any farm based use which produces alcohol through fermentation or distillation, including wineries, cideries, breweries and distilleries

-ON-FARM DIVERSIFIED USE

-On-farm diversified use means uses that are small scale, secondary to the principal agricultural use of the property, and limited in area.
-Such uses include rural home industries, farm-related tourism uses, value added agricultural facilities, value retaining facilities, smaller scale agriculture-related uses, and the seasonal storage of boats, recreational vehicles or automobiles within an existing building.
+ON-FARM DIVERSIFIED USE On-farm diversified use means uses that are small scale, secondary to the principal agricultural use of the property and are limited in area.
+Such uses include rural home industries, farm-related tourism uses, value-added agricultural facilities, value-retaining facilities, smaller scale agriculture-related uses, and the seasonal storage of boats, recreational vehicles or automobiles within an existing building.

-RURAL ENTREPRENEURIAL USE
+RURAL ENTREPRE-NEURIAL USE

-Rural entrepreneurial use means a small scale, business or industry, including:

-- Home occupations, that exceed the permitted size and/or scale of a rural home occupation as set out in Section 3.1.4.3.1, and, - Rural home industries.

-Such uses shall be secondary to the rural residential use of the property and comply with the use, scale, and design criteria for a rural entrepreneurial use, as contained in this Plan.
+Rural entrepreneurial use means a small scale business or industry, which exceeds the permitted size and/or scale of a rural home occupation as set out in Section 3.1 but remains secondary to the rural residential use of the property and complies with the use, scale and design criteria for a rural entrepreneurial use as contained in this Plan.

-RURAL HOME INDUSTRY
+RURAL HOME

-Rural home industry means a small-scale business or industry that is secondary to the agricultural or residential use on the lot.
+Rural home industry means a small-scale business or industry that is secondary to the agricultural or residential use on a property.
 Typical examples of such uses include:

-- Small equipment repair;
+- · small equipment repair;

-- Small scale veterinary clinic;
+- small scale vet clinic;

-- A workshop for a building contractor, trade occupation or, welder:
+- a workshop for a building contractor or, trade occupation, welder;

-- A studio space for a woodworker, craftsperson or artist; or,
+- a studio space for a woodworker, craftsperson or artist; or

-- Other similar use.
+- other similar use.